Extension of $p$-compact operators in Banach spaces: Introduction

-It is well known, owing to Alexander Grothendieck, that a relatively compact set in a Banach space can be found in the convex hull of a null sequence (see \cite[p.112]{AG1}).
+Alexander Grothendieck has made it well-known that a relatively compact set in a Banach space can be found in the convex hull of a null sequence (see \cite[p.112]{AG1}).
 Motivated by Grothendieck's result, Karn and Sinha introduced the notion of a (weakly) $p$-compact set for $1\leq p\leq\iy$.

 \bdfn Let $K\ci X$.
 For $x=(x_n)$, consider $E_x:\ell_q\ra X$ as stated above. \bla \item $K$ is said to be {\it relatively $p$-compact}, $1\leq p\leq \iy$, if there exists $x=(x_n)\in\ell_p^s(X)(\,1\leq p<\iy\,)\;(\,x\in c_0^s(X)$ if $p=\iy\,)$ such that $K\ci E_x(B_{\ell_q})$. \item $K$ is said to be {\it relatively weakly $p$-compact}, $1\leq p\leq \iy$, if there exists $x=(x_n)\in\ell_p^w(X)(\,1\leq p<\iy\,)\;(\,x\in c_0^w(X)$ if $p=\iy\,)$ such that $K\ci E_x(B_{\ell_q})$. \el \edfn